 Since I had grown up seeing the first two Star Blazers series, it was a bit of a shock and adjustment to see the other Space Battleship Yamato productions, especially anything after the second series.
 On the one hand, I was happy to have more stories with these characters that I had loved so much growing up.
 On the other, though, it was quite an adjustment to get used to these stories and what happened to these characters in these productions.

-I haven’t had the chance to see Space Battleship Yamato: Resurrection, so I am unable to comment on that film.
+I haven’t had the chance to see Space Battleship Yamato: Resurrection anime film, so I am unable to comment on it.
 I hope that at such a point that I’m able to see it, that I will enjoy it.

 Even though Space Battleship Yamato may not have been very popular when it was first released on Japanese television in 1974, it went on to become a landmark anime franchise in Japan.
 It has endured enough that over 40 years later, there are still new films and series being produced and released.